geospin-de/kong-plugin-upstream-google-id-token/README.md

 ### Running outside of the google cloud

 You can call a private service from outside Google Cloud using a downloaded service account key.
-You should place the key somewere it can be read from a nginx worker process.
+You should place the key somewere it can be read from the nginx root process.
 The plugin checks the environemt variable `GOOGLE_APPLICATION_CREDENTIALS` for a path to the key file.

 ## Supported Kong Releases